lebigdonald/drone-api/README.md

 >A script is provided `MavenBash` in other to clean, package application then finally run the database in a Docker container.
 >
+> Open the terminal at the root of the project and type the command `./Launch.sh` to run the file
+>
 > The database uses PORT: 3300 in order to avoid port conflicts.
 > The App runs on 9000